 Various bilateral arrangements at both government and non-government levels have contributed to the development and maintenance of co-operation in science and technology between Australian institutions and scientists and those in other countries.
-Formal bilateral agreements, administered by the Department of Science and Technology, reflect two major aspects: the importance of a regular flow of scientific and technological information into Australia; and the significance of Australian science, technology and industrial property systems in assisting the economic growth of less developed countries.
+Formal bilateral agreements reflect two major aspects: the importance of a regular flow of scientific and technological information into Australia; and the significance of Australian science, technology and industrial property systems in assisting the economic growth of less developed countries.
 These agreements, solely devoted to scientific and technological co-operation, have been entered into with the USA (1968), India (1975), the USSR (1975), the Federal Republic of Germany (1976), Japan (1980), the Peoples Republic of China (1980) and Mexico (1981).
 Support is provided for both individual visits and specialist seminars over the whole range of civil science.
 Where opportunities exist, other co-operative projects which depend on special facilities are supported.